frappe/erpnext_com/erpnext_com/www/privacy.md

     <tr>
         <td>Data Processor</td>
         <td>ERPNext Cloud Account</td>
-        <td>Any data stored by our customers in their ERPNext account, they are teh database owner and become the Data Controller for it.
+        <td>Any data stored by our customers in their ERPNext account, they are the database owner and become the Data Controller for it.
 We on act as the Data Processor</td>
     </tr>
     <tbody>
     <tbody>